3 Ways To Clean Your Central HVAC System’s Evaporator Coil

 If you run into a heavy buildup of mold, mildew, or algae, then chances are you’ll need to tackle it with something a bit tougher than the aforementioned mild detergent solution.
 In this case, you’ll need to use a foaming cleaner, preferably one that’s specifically designed to be used on HVAC systems.
 It’s a good idea to look for a foaming cleaner that’s also rinse-free so you won’t have to deal with rinsing away any leftover foam cleaner from the evaporator coil.

 Once you have your foaming no-rinse cleaner on hand, spray the cleaner all over the evaporator coil and simply let it sit.
 The foaming action of the cleaner will dislodge any dirt, debris, or organic growth from the evaporator coil.
-Afterwards, the foam will break down and drain away from the coil, taking with it all of the debris it collected.
+Afterward, the foam will break down and drain away from the coil, taking with it all of the debris it collected.
 For especially heavy buildup, you may need to apply the foaming cleaner onto the evaporator coil a second time before giving your coil a clean bill of health.

 If you ever need a professional’s touch when it comes to cleaning your evaporator coil, don’t hesitate to contact the experts at HELP Plumbing, Heating, Cooling and Drains.
 We can tackle a wide variety of HVAC maintenance issues with the care and promptness you’ve come to expect.